UncleCeiling/BitBurner/.contracts/contracts.md

 A prime factor is a factor that is a prime number.
 What is the largest prime factor of 897014657?

-If your solution is an empty string, you must leave the text box empty.
-Do not use "", '', or ``.

 ___

 1. Check if each possible factor is a factor.